(And Shot Information, below)

 I will not sell to someone who plans on Mutilating the kittens or cats by Declawing or Tenotomy (Clipping Tendons).

 What comes with each kitten at Pet price is always the 5-Generation Pedigree which I give out free with the kitten (CFA charges for 3 to 5 Generation Ped), Shots (see below), Kitten Information Sheet, Toxic Plant Sheet, Shot Records and the Business Card of mine.
 I am combining the spaying or neutering and microchipping in the price of the Pet kittens.

 I found a Vet who will do early Neuterings and Spayings after 8 weeks old, but I will probably do it around 10 or 11 weeks old.
 Any kitten leaving my home will be neutered or spayed before going to their new home.
-If the kittens are 4 months or older, then my Vet requires the Rabies Shots at the time of neutering or spaying, these fees are your responsibility.
+If the kittens are 4 months or older, then my Vet requires the Rabies Shots (I'm requesting Canary Rabies Vaccinations, which are safer), these fees are your responsibility.

 When the kittens are born, I ask that the people who were interested in the litter of kittens to come over and take a look after a week old and at that time they could put a Deposit down which is usually half down at that time.
 I usually ask them to sign a Sales Contract and a Deposit Agreement to send with the Deposit and neutering or spaying fee.
 Online I send a copy of Sales Contract and Deposit Contract, and ask that the person fill out both and send them back to me with the Deposit.
 I will finish filling them out and send one set back to to the person.